reflectoring/reflectoring.github.io/content/blog/2022/2022-01-14-immutables-library.md

     abstract long getUserId();
 }
 ```
-The first thing that we notice is the special annotation.

-The `@Value.Immutable` annotation says to the annotation processor that it should generate an implementation for this class.
+The `@Value.Immutable` annotation says to the annotation processor that it should generate an implementation for this
+class.

-It is important to mention that we can place the `@Value.Immutable` annotation on the class, interface or annotation type.
+It is important to mention that we can place the `@Value.Immutable` annotation on a class, an interface or an annotation
+type.

-## Immutable Article Entity Implementation
+### Immutable `Article` Implementation

-[The previous chapter](#immutable-article-entity) showed us how to define the immutable class.
-Now, let's look into the generated implementation:
+Let's look at what the Immutables library generates from the definition above:

 ```java

 @Generated(from = "Article", generator = "Immutables")
 @SuppressWarnings({"all"})
 @javax.annotation.processing.Generated(